Pre-K Teacher: Job Description & Career Requirements

 Pre-K Teacher Requirements

 While all states mandate some form of licensure, specific requirements for pre-K teachers vary considerably from state to state.
-For example, in some states prospective candidates must finish high school and earn the Child Development Associate (CDA) credential, while in other states they may need to complete an associate's degree program in early education or child development.
+For example, in some states prospective candidates must finish high school and earn the Child Development Associate (CDA) credential, while in other states they may need to complete an associate's or bachelor's degree program in early education or child development.

 The Council for Professional Recognition offers CDA credentials to candidates who are juniors or seniors in a vocational high school early education program, as well as to individuals who have earned a high school diploma or its equivalent (www.cdacouncil.org).
 Qualified individuals must show proof of 120 hours of formal early childhood training and 480 hours of professional experience within the past five years.
 Once complete, applicants must demonstrate their skills in front of a council representative.